AstringentBeet/SubHunter/README.md

 On another note, the android API is unbelievably convenient. calculating the screen resolution is much easier than I thought it would be thanks to the both the `Display` and `Point` classes and their methods.
 To further specify the coordinates of the screen, I'll use the `Point` class' `x` and `y` methods to pinpoint the precise coordinates on the grid.
 I also added more instructions for the `printDebuggingText` method to execute on launch.

+#### 04/03/23
+I updated the `newGame()` method that actually resets both the sub-horizontal and the sub-vertical position with every launch.
+Next step is to add a GUI.

 ### Built with